Pallottines: Apostolate

+The Pallottine Fathers and Brothers serve in over 40 countries.

 Not long after the death of his wife, Marianne, in 1880, English poet Coventry Patmore contacted the Pallotines about establishing a church in Hastings.
 St Mary Star of the Sea Church opened on 2 July 1883 and as of 2019 is still served by the Pallottines.

 The Pallottine mission to Kamerun was established in 1890 in the German colony of Kamerun, today's Cameroon.
 The Fathers opened a number of missions and schools until 1916, when with the Kamerun campaign of World War I, they relocated south to Spanish Guinea.
 After the war, the Pallottines were replaced by the French Holy Ghost Fathers.
 The Pallottines returned to Cameroon in 1964.

-In the present day, the Pallottines have expanded their missionary apostolate to Taiwan and the Philippines.
+In the present day, the Pallottines have expanded their missionary apostolate to Korea, Taiwan and the Philippines.
 The Society conducts parishes, schools, missions, clinics, retreat houses, all types of charitable works, and the scientific Institute for Catholic Church Statistics in Poland.
 In 1915 the Society founded the St. Paulusheim Gymnasium in Bruchsal, Germany and in 1954 the Bishop Eustace Preparatory School in Pennsauken, New Jersey.
 The Pallottines also founded and direct the Catholic Apostolate Center in Washington, D.C., which develops programs to help strengthen the Society's mission.